onc-healthit/lantern-back-end/README.md

 2. **If you have a clean database or want to update the data in your database**
-    1. Run the following command to update your endpoint resource files found in `lantern-back-end/resources/prod_resources`.
+    1. Run the following command with the Lantern project running to update your endpoint resource files found in `lantern-back-end/resources/prod_resources`.
 This command will automatically query all the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`.
-It will also query NPPES for their endpoint and npi data files, and CHPL for it's list of endpoint list sources.
+It will also query CHPL for it's list of endpoint list sources and NPPES for their endpoint and npi data files and stores truncated versions of the files in the `resources/dev_resources` directory.
-    -Note: The NPPES npidata_pfile and endpoint_pfile are too large to store in our github repo, so you must run this command before running the project for the first time.
-The query_NPPES-resources script that is a part of this command will query NPPES for their endpoint and npi data files, and it will then cut out all the entries in the npi data file that are not organization entries.
-It then will also create a copy of each file and reduce them to 1000 lines to store for development resources.
+    -Note: The NPPES npidata_pfile and endpoint_pfile are very large and therefore are not persisted in our directory of prod resources, so to add the full NPPES data into the database, you must run the `make populatedb_prod` command which will query NPPES for their endpoint and npi data files, cut out all the entries in the npi data file that are not organization entries, and automatically add the information to the database before deleting these large NPPES files.
+It will also add the data found in `lantern-back-end/resources/prod_resources` to the database.
+Otherwise, the `make update_source_data` command will query NPPES for their endpoint and npi data files, cut out all the entries in the npi data file that are not organization entries, and it will then create a copy of each file and reduce them to 1000 lines for development resources.
      ```bash
       make update_source_data
       ```

+    Run the following command to only query the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`, and CHPL for it's list of endpoint list sources.
+       ```bash
+      make update_source_data_prod
+      ```

-    2. Run the following command to begin populating the database using the data found in `lantern-back-end/resources/<dev_resources|prod_resources>`
+    2. Run the following command to begin populating the database using the data found in `lantern-back-end/resources/dev_resources`.
+You must be running Lantern with a development environment by using the command `make run` to start up Lantern.
       -Note: If you are doing development use the `dev_resources` directory as it contains less endpoints which reduces unnecessary load on the servers hosting the endpoints we are querying.

     The populate db script expects the resources directory to contain the following files: